itscturner/ansible/roles/sudo/README.md

 sudo
 ====

-An ansible role to installs and configures sudo.
+An ansible role to install and configure sudo.

 Role Variables
 --------------